The original Kentfield Woodlands Market in 1990, before its remodel.

 Woodlands Market is as much a product of Marin as the morning fog that gently rolls down the sides of Mt.
 Tam.
 That its sense of gratitude toward Marin is not unrequited gives Woodlands employees and owners a deep sense of fulfillment, pleasure and an obligation it will never betray.

-Since opening its first store, Woodlands has humbly grown to Woodlands Stores, Inc., expanding to include Woodlands Cafe, Woodlands Foundation (supporting schools and education) and an additional Woodlands full-service market at the Boardwalk shopping center in Tiburon, CA.
+Since opening its first store, Woodlands has humbly grown to Woodlands Stores, Inc., expanding to include Woodlands Cafe, Woodlands Foundation (supporting schools and education), an additional Woodlands full-service market at the Boardwalk shopping center in Tiburon and San Francisco Store in the Lumina Tower which includes Woodlands Pet Shop.